 Our Family Counselors will also schedule exit conferences during the discharge process, often as a way to help both the patient and their loved ones acclimate to the transition out of treatment.

 Can my family visit me while in treatment?
 How often?

 Yes.
-We encourage families to attend our lecture series every Saturday.
-Afterwards, they may visit you on the grounds for 90 minutes.
+We encourage families to attend our lecture series which happens every other Wednesday evening.

 Can I smoke?